This post totally has affiliate links and referrals at no cost to you, please read my disclosures for info.

-Around this time 2 years ago, Janelle and her husband announced on Facebook they were at the Toyota dealership shopping for a new car.
-Janelle and her husband each already had cars but Janelle wanted an upgrade.
+Candy (*ALIAS!) and her husband announced on Facebook they were at the Ford dealership shopping for a new car.
+Candy and her husband each already had cars but they, like so many Americans, wanted an upgrade.

-*the word 'afford' will be used loosely in this post.
+*the word ‘affordable’ will be used loosely in this post.

-I didn’t know their finances and we were only friends by mutuality so I scrolled past her car updates with my finger.
+I didn’t know their situation and we were only friends by mutuality so I scrolled past her car updates with my finger and forgot about it.

-“We got a car because we couldn’t get a mortgage.”
+“We got a car because the bank wouldn’t give us a mortgage.”

 So…let me fill this in with some “logic” here.

-Janelle and her husband went out and got the SUV on a down payment because they wanted to show off “the lifestyle” she wanted everyone to think they had.
-She had a competitive feud going on with another Facebook mom at the time I believe.
+Candy and her husband went out and got the SUV on barely anything down…because they wanted to show off “the lifestyle” she wanted everyone to think they had.
+She had a competitive feud going on with another Facebook girl at the time I believe.

-Janelle and her husband didn’t have enough for a house like she wanted.
-She explained they could afford the SUV though.
-So they brought the SUV as a consolation (she did use that exact word.)
-Now after a year of seeing a huge chuck of their monthly take home salary (roughly $500/month for the auto loan) go towards just the SUV every month made Janelle feel regretful.
+So they brought the SUV as a consolation (she used that exact word.)
+Now after a year of seeing a huge chuck of their monthly take home salary (roughly $600/month for the auto loan) go towards just the SUV every month made her feel regretful.

-She wrote that she fell for the trap of keeping up with appearances and trying to keep up with the Joneses of Facebook.
+One can’t fault her for that, it’s very, VERY common, I see it all the time.
+It is merely the trap of keeping up with appearances and trying to keep up with the Joneses (of Facebook).

 #1) If you can’t afford the down payment for a house that somehow means you should go out and make a down payment for a car?!